jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust-pt1-whats-a-signal/index.md

 trying to terminate the process, but rather than shutting down gracefully, as we set out to do, we're just throwing that request in the bin.
 We call the signal handler, but then the `sleep` starts up again right where it left off.
-We haven't handled our signal so much as supressed it.
-So we'd like to have a way to communicate the fact that an interrupt has occurred _back_ to the main thread of execution, wake up from our important long-running proccess (hey, sleep is important!), and shut down gracefully.
+We haven't handled our signal so much as suppressed it.
+So we'd like to have a way to communicate the fact that an interrupt has occurred _back_ to the main thread of execution, wake up from our important long-running process (hey, sleep is important!), and shut down gracefully.

 What we're going to see next is a brief excursion into the execution model of